-Note that only the pewce500armARMV4I_disk_Mm.exe and pewce500x86x86_disk_Mm.exe Performance Endpoints provide support for disk storage.
+Note that only the pewce500armARMV4I\disk\Mm.exe Performance Endpoint provides support for disk storage.
 The other Windows CE 5.0 / Windows Mobile 6.0 Performance Endpoints do not provide disk support.

 Limitations of the Windows CE Endpoint

 The Windows CE 5.0 / Windows Mobile 6.0 Performance Endpoints do not support the following IxChariot test facilities: